AdamRuane99/AdamRuane99/README.md

 - Programming and Tools for Artificial Intelligence
 - Principles of Machine Learning
 - Statistics for AI
+- Tools and Techniques for Large-Scale Data Analytics
-- Data Viz
+- Data Visualisation
+- Information Retrieval
 - Research Skills in Artificial Intelligence
-- Tools and Techniques for Large-Scale Data Analytics
+- Natural Language Processing (NLP)

 ## 🚀 Delving into Deep Learning and NLP / LLMs